 Line 31 - Enter the total New York taxable premiums received from life insurance from Schedule H, column A, line 86, plus any additional premiums on these types of policies that were written, procured, or received in New York on business that cannot be specifically assigned as located or resident in any other state or states that were not included on line 86 (attach schedules for such additional premiums).
 Do not include in this amount any separate costs assessed by the insurance corporation upon its policyholders.
+See Tax Law section 1504(b)(2)(A).

-See section 1504(b)(2)(A) of the Tax Law.
-Include any New York premiums for long-term care insurance policies under Chapter 90, Title 5, of the United States Code, and any New York premiums for federal group life insurance policies under Chapter 87, Title 5, of the United States Code, when computing the premium percentage.
+Include any New York premiums for long-term care insurance policies under United States Code Title 5, Chapter 90, and any New York premiums for federal group life insurance policies under United States Code Title 5, Chapter 87, when computing the premium percentage.

 Line 32 - Enter the total ocean marine premiums written, procured, or received on property or risks located or resident in New York State, plus ocean marine premiums written within New York State on property or risks that cannot be specifically assigned as located or resident in any other state or country.
-See section 1504(b)(2)(C) of the Tax Law.
+See Tax Law section 1504(b)(2)(C).